Coccydynia refers to any type of persistent tailbone pain.

 Coccydynia may be referred to in various terms, such as:

 - Coccyx pain

-- Tailbone pain.
+- Tailbone pain

-History of Coccyx Pain
+History of Coccydynia

-Coccydynia has a long history of being poorly understood.
+Coccydynia has a long history of being misunderstood.
 In the early 1900s, coccydynia was a popular diagnosis for all types of lower back pain.
 A fairly extreme treatment, the surgical removal of the coccyx (coccygectomy), was commonly undertaken to treat low back pain.
 At best, this operation had variable results.